PSC Neocortex CS

 Resource Type: Compute

 Recommended Use: Neocortex, a system that captures promising innovative hardware technologies, is designed to accelerate Deep Learning (DL) and High Performance Computing (HPC) research in pursuit of science, discovery, and societal good.
-Currently recommended DL projects focus on foundation and large language models such as BERT, GPT-J, and Transformer, or combine supported TensorFlow or PyTorch layers.
+Currently recommended DL projects focus on NLP, Vision and Multimodal models, or combine supported PyTorch layers.
 DL codes can also be developed “from scratch” using the Cerebras Software Development Toolkit (SDK).
 The SDK can be used to develop HPC codes, such as structured grid based PDE and ODE solvers and particle methods with regular communication.
 Interested researchers are encouraged to contact PSC via email at neocortex@psc.edu to address comments and questions.

 Latitude: 40.440624